ankerdev/mythic/README.md

 - Apollo Server (GraphQL Implementation) [https://www.apollographql.com/docs/apollo-server/]
 - A basic User model with GraphQL type definitions and resolvers, automatic password hashing on insert/update and login functionality
 - JWT authentication and middleware
+- Resolver model binding (queried models are bound to the context by middleware)
 - Authorization policies
 - CORS